Abelian gerbes, generalized geometries and foliations of small exotic R^4: Acknowledgment

 \section{Acknowledgment}

 We thank L. Taylor for the discussion of an error in our argumentation.
+Special thanks to R. Gompf for a long email discussion where many points were clarified.
 T.A. wants to thank C.H.
-Brans and H. Ros\'e for numerous discussions over the years about the relation of exotic smoothness to physics.
-J.K. benefited much from the explanations given to him by Robert Gompf regarding 4-smoothness several years ago, and discussions with Jan S\'ladkowski.
+Brans and H. Ros{é} for numerous discussions over the years about the relation of exotic smoothness to physics.
+J.K. benefited much from the explanations given to him by R. Gompf regarding 4-smoothness several years ago, and discussions with J. S{\l{}}adkowski.